 Paying as an Authorized Payer

-- New York Institute of Technology uses electronic billing statements (e-Bill) for all student accounts who have a balance due.
+- New York Institute of Technology uses electronic billing statements (e-bills) for all student accounts who have a balance due.
 Paper bills are not generated.

 How to Authorize a Parent or an Authorized Payer

-- You can verify payments posted to your account in real time by logging into NYITConnect.
-You won’t see the same payments immediately on your (e-Bill) because it is a monthly statement; they will appear in the next billing cycle.
+- You can verify payments posted to your account in real time by logging into the Student Service HUB.
+You won't see the same payments immediately on your e-bill because it is a monthly statement; they will appear in the next billing cycle.

 If you need assistance with navigating the Transact Payments (Formerly known as CASHNet) Full-Service Payment Plan website or enrolling into a payment plan, please contact the Transact Payments Customer Care Center, Monday through Friday, 8 a.m. – 8 p.m.
 EST at 888.381.8054 (first choose option "1" then choose option number "2" for students and parents).

 - Credit card (American Express, Discover, MasterCard, Visa)

 - Cash (ID required for all cash transactions)

 - eCheck: A convenient payment option.
 Simply enter your U.S. checking or savings account information and payment will be made electronically.